-The wonderful story you are about to read comes from one of our Normandy Ambassadors, Virginie Feutry Durr, who lives in the USA and without whom, this D-Day 2022 would not have had such a lovely touch.
-Thanks to her background and her commitment, she was able to take on this journey a US airline, a former NFL player, a Michelin executive and many of her colleagues, all supporting the wild idea to fly WWII veterans on a dedicated chartered plane for the 78th anniversary of the D-Day landings.
-A historic flight: this is the first time a US Airline has landed directly in Normandy, in Deauville from Atlanta (USA) on June 2nd.
+The wonderful story that you are about to read comes from one of our Normandy Ambassadors, living out in the USA, Virginie Feutry-Durr, without whom this D-Day 2024 would be lacking one of its key ingredients.
+In 2022, due to her background and her commitment, she was able to lead an American airline company, a former NFL star, an executive from Michelin and many of her colleagues behind a slightly mad project: to offer a specially chartered airplane to American veterans of the Second World War for the 78th anniversary of D-Day.
+An historic flight: this was the first time a US Airline has landed directly in Normandy, in Deauville from Atlanta (USA).
+For the 80th anniversary, she’s once more taking up the challenge, alongside 48 veterans and the big boss of Delta.

 It all begins, as is so often the case, with a family history… and a Norman one at that.
 And specifically, that of Virginie Durr’s grandmother.
 “My grandparents lived in Normandy, in Caen.
 My grandmother, Dr. Virginia Feutry was a native of Romania and graduated as a medical doctor in Paris in 1936.
 She shared her experiences of the war with me, and left an indelible impression of her admiration for the Americans, the liberators.”
 Her grandfather, Rolland, is the Deacon of the Faculty of Pharmacy of Caen.
 Her father, Jean-Pierre Feutry is a retired physician in Hérouville-Saint-Clair and her mother, Anne-Marie Feutry-Titon was head of the maternity institute at Caen’s University Hospital… Inspired by this family history as well as her own career plans, Virginie started her studies into paramedical studies.